SerusBusiness/mermaid-conversion-service/README.md

 - REST API endpoint `/convert/image` for converting Mermaid text syntax to PNG images.
 - High-resolution output (4K by default) for superior image quality.
 - Customizable canvas dimensions (width and height) for precise control over diagram size.
+- Smart scaling for wide/narrow diagrams with optimized aspect ratio handling.
+- Automatic detection and optimization of wide flowcharts for better resolution.
+- Scale factor support for adjusting pixel density and image quality.
 - Middleware for error handling and request validation.
 - Temporary file management for handling Mermaid files during conversion.
 - Integration and unit tests to ensure the service functions correctly.